With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Before the doctors arrive, you must:

-1. Lay the patient down and raise the legs.
+1. Lay the patient down and elevate the legs.

-When an ambulance arrives, specialists will transport the victim to the hospital and administer medications such as:
+When will it arrive ambulance, then specialists will transport the victim to the hospital and administer medications such as:

-Medicines will not be able to stop the bleeding, but they will improve the patient's condition.
-In order to maintain the pressure, specialists will begin to inject a special solution intravenously.
+Medicines will not stop the bleeding, but will improve the patient's condition.
+In order to maintain pressure, specialists will begin to administer a special solution intravenously.

-Once the patient is admitted to the hospital, they will immediately be sent to the operating room for emergency procedures.
+Once the patient is admitted to the hospital, he will immediately be taken to the operating room where emergency procedures will be performed.

-Before carrying out a surgical intervention, the following measures will be carried out in advance:
+Before performing a surgical intervention, the following measures will be carried out:

-If all studies are within the normal range, then doctors will conduct an emergency operation.
+If all tests are within normal limits, doctors will perform an emergency operation.
 Otherwise, diagnostic laparoscopy is performed.

 There are several ways to stop such hemorrhage, among them are: